 The New Museum sits on unceded Indigenous land, specifically the homeland of the Lenape peoples.
 The island of Mannahatta in Lenapehoking has long been a gathering place for Indigenous people to trade and maintain kinship ties.
 Today, members of these communities continue to contribute to the life of this city and to celebrate their heritage, practice traditions, and care for the land and waterways.

 We also acknowledge the significant history of African Americans on and around the Bowery.
 Manhattan’s first free Black settlement was on the Bowery.
 Active centers of abolitionist work at 134 and 136 Bowery were associated with the Underground Railroad, and Abraham Lincoln’s famous anti-slavery speech, “Right Makes Might” was delivered at Cooper Union in 1860.

 In 1795, the second African American burial ground was built at 195-197 Chrystie Street, to the east of the New Museum (See map below).
 The entrance was reputedly on Freeman’s Alley which may speak to the origins of the name of the lane.
 The burial ground was part of a larger cemetery network for the growing city that extended up and down Chrystie Street.
 In the 1850s, the cemetery was exhumed, along with many others in the area, and relocated to Cypress Hill Cemetery in Brooklyn.
 Today the African American burial ground is commemorated in the M’Finda Kalunga Garden located in Sara Roosevelt Park on Chrystie Street.

-This is a living land acknowledgement, and we will continue to revise and strengthen it in collaboration with community members in the coming months.
+This is a living land acknowledgement, and we will continue to revise and strengthen it in collaboration with community members.